alecmuffett/eotk/README.md

 tuned; please consider this project to be very much "early days", but I shall try not to mess with the configuration file format.

+The `softmap` support is untested, and needs some more work to make it nice to launch and integrate with OnionBalance; please avoid it for the moment.

 # Usage Notes